Skip to main content

 ChannelsSources through which messages arrive in the chat

-Practical Tips
+Practical tips

 Filter dialogs by a specific employee and review the last 10-15 conversations.
-This gives you an understanding of where the agent performs well and where adjustments to the persona or knowledge base are needed.
+This gives you an understanding of where the employee performs well and where adjustments to the persona or knowledge base are needed.

 If your managers work in a messenger, configure start and stop commands in the Additional Settings tab and share them with the team.